I presented “PostgreSQL When It’s Not Your Job” at DjangoCon US 2012, and you can get the slides here.

 I was probably referring to the xact decorator: It’s available on Github.
 Thanks!

 There are some % of RAM mentioned on slide Resource Configure.
 Is it for case when server host database only or database + app?

 That percentage is if the PG server is the only (significant) service on the box.
 If you are running other applications, you should reduce the RAM proportionately.
 But you shouldn’t be running other things on the server, anyway.

-the build is christophe pettus' software development blog. it has an rss feed. christophe does application and database consulting through PostgreSQL Experts.
+the build is christophe pettus' software development blog. it has an rss feed. christophe is ceo of PostgreSQL Experts, Inc.